Salva985/Salva985/README.md

 💼 Former hospitality & sales professional now building a career in web development.<br>
 💻 Focused on frontend and full-stack programming with JavaScript, React, and Node.js.<br>
 📈 Passionate about SEO, digital marketing, and user-centered development.<br>
-🧠 Currently learning TypeScript and sharpening modern dev practices.<br>
+🧠 Currently learning Java(backend) and sharpening modern dev practices.<br>
 🌍 Based in Barcelona — open to remote or collaborative projects!
 </p>